We are based in Gardenstown, a seaside hideaway on the Banffshire Coast, North East Scotland.

 - The Garden Arms Hotel - friendly local pub with pool table and dart board in the back room, serving good quality home-cooked meals

 - Edgehill Stores - Spar general store

-- New Ground Gallery – Tearoom and local crafts
+- New Ground Gallery – Local crafts

 - Farmers Market - last Saturday in the month at Macduff Harbour